2nd March 2014

 10th January 2009

 There is a reason why things have got a little quieter on this blog: my main inspiration for many posts that make their way on here, Ubuntu, is just working away without much complaint.
-I have to say that BBC iPlayer isn’t working so well for me at the moment so I need to take a look at my setup.
+Since BBC iPlayer isn't working so well for me at the moment, I need to have a look at my setup.
 Otherwise, everything is continuing quietly.
-In some respects, that’s no bad thing and allows me to spend my time doing other things like engaging in hill walking, photography and other such things.
-I suppose that the calm is also a reflection of the fact that Ubuntu has matured but there is a sense that some changes may be on the horizon.
-For one thing, there are the opinions of a certain Mark Shuttleworth but the competition is progressing too.
+In some respects, that's no bad thing and allows me to spend my time doing other things like engaging in hill walking, photography and other such things.
+While I suppose that the calm is also a reflection of the fact that Ubuntu has matured, there is a sense that some changes may be on the horizon.
+For one thing, there are the opinions of a certain Mark Shuttleworth, though the competition is progressing too.

-That latter point brings me to Linux Format’s recently published verdict that Fedora has overtaken Ubuntu.
-I do have a machine with Fedora on there and it performs what I ask of it without any trouble.
-However, I have never been on it trying all of the sorts of things that I ask of Ubuntu so my impressions are not in-depth ones.
-Going deeper into the subject mightn’t be such a bad use of a few hours.
+That latter point brings me to Linux Format's recently published verdict that Fedora has overtaken Ubuntu.
+I do have a machine with Fedora that performs what I ask of it without any trouble.
+However, I have never been on it trying all the sorts of things that I ask of Ubuntu, so my impressions are not in-depth ones.
+Going deeper into the subject mightn't be such a bad use of a few hours.
 What I am not planning to do is convert my main Ubuntu machine to Fedora.
-I moved from Windows because of constant upheavals and I have no intention to bring those upon me without good reason and that’s just not there at the moment.
+I moved from Windows because of constant upheavals and I have no intention to bring those upon me without good reason, something that's just not there at the moment.

-If I ever get to doing a full system rebuild with a new CPU, memory and motherboard (I am not so sure about graphics since I am no gamer), the idea of moving into the world of 64-bit computing comes about.
-The maximum amount of memory usable by 32-bit software is 4 GB so 64-bit is a must if I decide to go beyond this limit.
-That all sounds very fine but for the possibility of problems arising with support for legacy hardware.
+If I ever get to do a full system rebuild with a new CPU, memory and motherboard (I am not so sure about graphics since I am no gamer), the idea of moving into the world of 64-bit computing comes about.
+Since the maximum amount of memory usable by 32-bit software is 4 GB, 64-bit software is a must if I decide to go beyond this limit.
+That all sounds very fine, aside from the possibility of problems arising with support for legacy hardware.
 It sounds like another bridge to be assessed before its crossing, even if two upheavals can be made into one.

-Aside from system breakages, the sort of hardware and software changes over which I have been musing here are optional and can be done in my own time.
-That’s probably just as for a very good reason that I have mentioned earlier.
-Being careful with money becomes more important at times like these and it’s good that free software not only offers freedom of choice and usage but also a way to leave the closed commercial software acquisition treadmill with all of its cost implications, leaving money for much more important things.
+Besides system breakages, the sort of hardware and software changes over which I have been musing here are optional and can be done in my own time.
+That's probably just as well in a downturn like we are experiencing now.
+Being careful with money becomes more important at times like these, which means that it's fortunate that free software not only offers freedom of choice and usage but also a way to leave the closed commercial software acquisition treadmill with all of its cost implications, leaving money for much more important things.

 7th January 2008

-Having had it on my wish list for a view years, I finally succumbed to temptation and purchased a laptop in the PC World sale, a Toshiba Equium A200-1VO in fact.
+Having had it on my wish list for a few years, I finally succumbed to temptation and purchased a laptop in the PC World sale, a Toshiba Equium A200-1VO in fact.
 I reserved it on the web and popped into the nearest store a few hours later.
-However, while the reservation system worked, the collection did not go as smooth as I had hoped; it seems that the store where I went was not as well staffed as I would have liked and I needed to wait before I was served.
-Finding the right part of the store was another issued.
-Nevertheless, service was efficient once the wait was over and I left with the said laptop, a half-price copy of Norton 360 and a network cable.
+However, while the reservation system worked, the collection did not go as smooth as I had hoped; it appears that the store where I went was not as well staffed as I would have liked, so I needed to wait before I was served.
+Finding the right part of the store was another issue.
+Nevertheless, service was efficient once the wait was over, and I left with the said laptop, a half-price copy of Norton 360 and a network cable.

 The laptop comes with an Intel Pentium Dual-Core CPU, 2 GB of RAM and a 120 GB hard drive.
 The size of the hard drive may not set the world alight and neither, I suspect, will the Intel graphics adapter.
-Speaking of graphics, the glossy screen might not be to everyone’s taste but its 1280×800 maximum resolution is definitely respectable.
-Windows Vista Home Premium is the included operating system and a 90 day trial of Norton Internet Security comes too; I’ll wait for that to expire before adding in Norton 360.
-I am not in a hurry to add software but the Home and Student version of Office 2007 has made its way on their.
+Speaking of graphics, the glossy screen might not be to everyone's taste, but its 1280x800 maximum resolution is definitely respectable.
+Windows Vista Home Premium is the included operating system, and a 90-day trial of Norton Internet Security comes too; I'll wait for that to expire before adding in Norton 360.
+While I am not rushing to add software, the Home and Student version of Office 2007 has made its way on there.

-As regards perfomance, the machine so far has done what I have asked of without any bother.
-Even so, battery life is not extensive with a maximum of ninety minutes.
-For long stints away from a power point, an extra battery might be in order.
-That would add to the weight as well and, at around 2.5 kg, it isn’t something that I would go carrying on a weekend backpacking trip.
-Despite those limitations, it will go on getting used and I’ll be seeing how things go from here.
+As regards performance, the machine so far has done what I have asked of without any bother.
+Even so, battery life is far from extensive, with a maximum of ninety minutes.
+For long stints away from a power socket, an extra battery might be in order, and there is an offer show on the box in which the device came.
+That would add to the weight, though; at around 2.5 kg, it isn't something that I would go carrying on a weekend backpacking trip.
+Despite those limitations, it will get some enough use for me to see how things proceed from here.

 16th February 2007